 “There [was] a lot of pressure that Mr. [Les] Moonves decided that the right thing that he felt he had to do was remove Imus from the air.
 It was sad.
 I was really unhappy,” Chernoff says.

 But Chernoff had a radio station to run, and faced the tough task of replacing the irreplacable.
-He chose to go back to the station’s roots with a sports show led by Boomer Esiason (far left) and Craig Carton (left).
+He chose to go back to the station’s roots with a sports show led by Boomer Esiason and Craig Carton (pictured, left to right).
 The duo did an off-air tryout at Chernoff’s old digs, WNEW-FM.

 “]It’s the] best audition I’ve ever heard anybody do,” Chernoff says.
 “I looked at Chris [Oliviero, SVP] and I said, ‘That’s my morning show.'”